wenbobao/PPiOS-Rename/README.md

 ### Reversing obfuscation in dSYMs

-It is possible to reverse the process of obfuscation in the dSYMs by using a utility included with [PPiOS-ControlFlow](https://www.preemptive.com/products/ppios).
+It is possible to reverse the process of obfuscation in dSYMs by using a utility included with [PPiOS-ControlFlow](https://www.preemptive.com/products/ppios).
 The de-obfuscated dSYMs let you see the original names in automatic crash reporting tools such as HockeyApp, Crashlytics, Fabric, BugSense/Splunk Mint, or Crittercism.
 It does this by using the information from a map file (e.g. `symbols.map`) to generate a "reverse dSYM" file that has the non-obfuscated symbol names in it.
 For example:

     /usr/local/share/preemptive/PPiOS/bin/llvm-dsymutil -ppios-map=path/to/symbols_x.y.z.map path/to/input.dSYM -o=path/to/output.dSYM